Stop Designing Your Workplace Around Millennials

 T. Patrick Donnelly

-As architect, owner, and client leader at BHDP Architecture, Patrick is an expert in the strategic design of the workplace.
+Before Patrick retired from BHDP Architecture in 2022, he served as an Architect, Partner, and Client Leader.
 He is nationally recognized for connecting organizational culture and work process improvement to the design of space, and he has facilitated research efforts with Rex Miller resulting in the publication of two books: "Change Your Space, Change Your Culture" and "The Healthy Workplace Nudge."
-Patrick served on the Board of Directors for CoreNet Global from 2011-2014 and has been awarded top faculty honors at CoreNet Global Learning consistently since joining the faculty in 2000.
 In 2019, Patrick was inducted into the CoreNet Distinguished Leaders Circle—a prestigious honor designed to pay tribute to members who have demonstrated a lifetime of leadership that has helped define and shape the corporate real estate profession.

 No comments